 As a long-time personal investor, Philip Ryan knows the importance of achieving competitive returns while carefully managing investment risk.

 “I understand how difficult it can be, even with today’s wide range of investment options, to obtain a competitive rate of return … I’ve seen first-hand the difference receiving a return of 6-7 per cent per annum, rather than 1-2 per cent, can make to your lifestyle,” he says. “[And] I know how important it is to be comfortable with the risk inherent in an investment.”

 The first step is to obtain a copy, read fully and understand the Product Disclosure Statement (PDS).

 There are no entry or exit fees for the Trilogy Monthly Income Trust but it does have a minimum investment of $10,000.
 You can choose to have your monthly income distributions paid to your bank account or to reinvest them in the trust, and the minimum further investment is just $1,000.

 It’s important, though, to understand that the Trilogy Monthly Income Trust isn’t an at-call investment.
 Trilogy advises investors to think of the trust as having a minimum six-month term because you must wait two months after your initial investment to give notice that you wish to withdraw funds, then provide four months’ notice for any withdrawal after that.

-If you’d like to know more about the role the Trilogy Monthly Income Trust could play in your income-producing portfolio, you can download our free e-guide that contains more detailed information about mortgage trusts, the Trilogy Monthly Income Trust and Trilogy itself.
+If you’d like to know more about Trilogy the role the Trilogy Monthly Income Trust could play in your income-producing portfolio, you can learn more here.

 The net distribution rate paid to investors for the month ended 30 November 2020.
 Net distributions are variable each month and are quoted net of management fees, costs and assume no reinvestment.
 Distributions are calculated daily and paid monthly in arrears.
 Please note, past performance is not a reliable indicator of future performance.